Details for Atypophthalmus (Atypophthalmus) umbratus

 female

-plus 26 more images of body part(s), body part(s), body part(s), body part(s), hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, ovipositor, ovipositor, wing, wing, wing, wing, wing, wing, wing and wing.
+plus 38 more images of habitus, habitus, body part(s), body part(s), body part(s), body part(s), body part(s), body part(s), hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, hypopygium, ovipositor, ovipositor, ovipositor, ovipositor, ovipositor, wing, wing, wing, wing, wing, wing, wing, wing, wing, habitat and habitat.

-Distribution:Belgium, Denmark, Great Britain, Netherlands, Spain (Barcelona, Canary Is [see citations]), Sweden; Egypt; Israel;; Japan (Honshu, Kyushu);; Mexico; Cuba; Brazil, Peru;; Kenya, Madagascar, Mauritius, Nigeria, South Africa;; India (W Bengal), Indonesia (Sumatra, Java), Malaysia (Penins.), Philippines (Luzon), China (Taiwan), Taiwan, Thailand;; Hawaiian Is.
+Distribution:Belgium, Denmark, Hungary, Great Britain, Netherlands, Romania, Slovakia, Spain (Barcelona, Canary Is [La Palma]), Sweden; Egypt; Israel;; Japan (Honshu, Kyushu);; Mexico; Cuba; Brazil, Peru;; Kenya, Madagascar, Mauritius, Nigeria, South Africa;; India (W Bengal), Indonesia (Sumatra, Java), Malaysia (Penins.), Philippines (Luzon), China (Taiwan), Taiwan, Thailand;; Hawaiian Is.

 Region(s):Westpalaearctic;; Eastpalaearctic;; Neotropic;; Afrotropic;; Oriental;; Australian/Oceanian